MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrading-cumulative-update-v15.md

 4. Locate and select the .zip file for the control add-in and choose **Open**.

     The .zip files are located in the **Add-ins** folder of the [!INCLUDE[server](../developer/includes/server.md)] installation.
 There's a subfolder for each add-in.
 For example, the path to the Business Chart control add-in is `C:\Program Files\Microsoft Dynamics 365 Business Central\150\Service\Add-ins\BusinessChart\Microsoft.Dynamics.Nav.Client.BusinessChart.zip`.
-5. After you've imported all the new control add-in versions, restart Business Central Server instance.
+5. After you import all the new control add-in versions, restart Business Central Server instance.

 > [!NOTE]
 > At this point, if you want to update the application, you can skip the next step and proceed [APPLICATION](#Application).